Separation of Concerns with Git

 However, I would argue that these are inconsequential inconveniences.

 To reiterate, we will now use a different command to push to production.
+Here's the old command for reference:

 The method described in this post was used on this very site to keep the web font files out of the public GitHub repository.
 As of 14th March 2017, the font files are now hosted on a CDN.
 This blog post describes how to set up Azure CDN.